 - Be informed!
 Although the Trump administration is doing its best to sabotage it, the Affordable Care Act is still the law of the land, and you can still apply for coverage!
 Know that open enrollment for the federal exchange ends on December 15, 2017, and ends on January 31, 2018 for Covered California.

 Defending the ACA must remain at the forefront of our resistance.
 We must continue to #Fight4OurHealth during these trying times.
 Republicans will continue their efforts to repeal the ACA, so we must remain vigilant and informed.
 Repeal efforts mean great uncertainty for the ACA’s future.
 Therefore, if you do not currently have health insurance, #GetCovered.
 Advocacy has defeated repeal efforts up to this point, but the fight for health equity goes on.
 Like always, I will continue to engage in the fight to provide high quality, culturally competent health care for all Americans, regardless of their background.

-Denzel Tongue is Greenlining’s Bridges to Health Fellow.
+Denzel Tongue is Greenlining’s Health Equity Fellow.
 Follow Denzel on Twitter.